-Over the next two weeks, from January 15th through 29th, the 2017 Australian Open will be underway in the “land down under”.
+Over the next two weeks, the Australian Open will be underway in the “land down under”.
 Featuring the best players in tennis, this international tournament is one of the most popular tennis events of the year.
 If you’re wondering how to access an Australian Open live stream, you’ve come to the right place!

 As the action begins, millions of fans are tuning in from all over the world to watch.
 If you live in the United States and no longer have cable TV, you’re probably looking for a way to watch Australian Open online this year.
 Thankfully, you won’t have to look far – find your best options in the guide below.

 Watch Australian Open Live Stream with DIRECTV NOW